GBrachetta/Parfumier/README.md

 #### Types Cards

 Admins are prompted to upload an image when they create a type.
 When they do so, that image bacomes the background of the type card.

+The image is reduced automatically in size on cloudinary and given an opacity of 20% by the method in the route, so regardless of the size of the image uploaded it doesn't have much impact on the performance of the app.

 If no image is selected, a default image is assigned to the databse so there won't be a card without a background.